petabyte-imo/CloudCord/README.md

 ### Run the frontend

+Open a new terminal
-You can build and run it with two simple commands
+Then build and run it with three simple commands
 First of all you need to change directory into the directory of the repo then the frontend directory

 ```sh